 NYSE withdraws plans to delist 3 Chinese phone carriers

-The New York Stock Exchange says it is withdrawing plans to remove shares of three Chinese state-owned phone carriers under an order by President Donald Trump.
+The New York Stock Exchange has withdrawn plans to remove shares of three Chinese state-owned phone carriers under an order by President Donald Trump that Beijing warned might lead to retaliation.

-The exchange cited “further consultation” with U.S. regulators but gave no other details of its decision in a notice issued late Monday.
+The exchange cited “further consultation” with regulators but its announcement late Monday gave no other details.

-The NYSE earlier announced plans to remove China Telecom Corp.
-Ltd., China Mobile Ltd. and China Unicom Hong Kong Ltd. after Trump's order in November barring Americans from investing in securities issued by companies deemed to be linked to the Chinese military.
+The NYSE said Thursday it would remove China Telecom Corp.
+Ltd., China Mobile Ltd. and China Unicom Hong Kong Ltd. under Trump's November order barring Americans from investing in securities issued by companies deemed to be linked to the Chinese military.

+The order added to mounting U.S.-Chinese tension over technology, security and spying accusations.

+The Trump administration has imposed export controls and other sanctions on some Chinese companies, visa curbs on members of the ruling Communist Party and other restrictions.

+The 2 million-member PLA is one of the biggest and most heavily-armed militaries.
+It is spending heavily to develop nuclear submarines, stealth fighters, ballistic missiles and other advanced weapons.

+The Pentagon has added 35 companies to its blacklist.
+In addition to the phone carriers, they include telecom equipment giant Huawei, China's biggest maker of processor chips, three state-owned oil producers and construction, aerospace, rocketry, shipbuilding and nuclear power equipment companies.

-Hong Kong-traded shares in the three companies surged Tuesday.
+Hong Kong-traded shares in the three phone carriers surged Tuesday.
 China Telecom rose 5.7%, China Mobile jumped 5.5% and China Unicom surged 6.7%.
 Shares in all three have fallen recently.

 The Chinese government has accused Washington of misusing national security as an excuse to hamper competition and has warned that Trump’s order would hurt U.S. and other investors worldwide.